 - Go online with your child and explore current job offerings in your area.
 What jobs are available for students?
 What types of jobs are in high demand?
-What are the benefits and tradeoffs of jobs that interest your child? - Help your child prepare their first resume.
-What accomplishments have they had?
+What are the benefits and tradeoffs of jobs that interest your child? - Help your child prepare his or her first resume.
+What accomplishments has she or he had?
 What strengths and interests would matter to an employer?
-Encourage your child to develop a plan for how to strengthen the resume going forward- volunteering, activities, jobs, etc. - Prepare your child for the interview process.
-Ask them some common interview questions such as "What are your strengths and weaknesses?" and "How do others describe you?"
+Encourage your child to develop a plan for how to strengthen the resume going forward volunteering, activities, job, etc. - Prepare your child for the interview process.
+Ask him or her some common interview questions such as "What are your strengths and weaknesses?" and "How do others describe you?"
 Help your child figure out what to wear to an interview. - Review social media accounts with your child.
 Are they "job hunt" friendly?
 Is there information, photos, or other content that should be removed?
-Should the privacy settings be altered? - Does your child already have a job?
-If so, make sure they know how to access their pay statement.
-Sometimes this requires setting up an account and downloading each one.
-Sit down and review a recent pay statement and discuss what money was withheld and why. - Point out businesses in your area that are locally owned.
-Discuss what businesses have done well and if any have closed.
-What kind of new businesses would do well?
-Why or why not?
+Should the privacy settings be altered?